-Ensure that development within the Pukehāngi Heights Development Area achieves and maintains a low level of flood hazard risk within the Development Area, and that risk is not increased for urban areas in the downstream catchment1.
+Ensure that development development within the Pukehāngi Heights alopment Area the SMP prepared by Rotorua Lakes Council under Policy 2a.1 achieves and maintains a low level of flood hazard risk within the Pukehāngi Heights Development Area, and that flooding risks is fincluding from flood flow velocity, flooding depth and flooding extent) are not increased for within urban areas in the downstream Otamatea, Mangakakahi and Utuhina Stream catchments.

-Flooding and Stormwater

-Ensure that risk from flooding is managed by:
+Policy Flooding and Stormwater 3.1 Ensure that risk from flooding

-- Prior to subdivision and development, undertaking a flood risk assessment using a detailed catchment-wide model (which may include detailed hydrological and hydraulic modelling and hazard mitigation) to show how low flood risk will be achieved and maintained within the Development Area without increasing flood risk to downstream urban areas; - Providing overland flow paths for events that are greater than that designed for; and - Providing for other treatment measures that may arise because of site specific assessments.
+- velonment kina a using a detailed catchment wide model (which may include detailed hydrological and hydraulic modelling and hazard mitigation) to a flood risk will be achieved and maintained within the Development Area without increasing flood risk to downstream urk - Providing overland flow paths for events that are greater t han that designed for; and - Providing for other treatment measures that may arise because of site specific assessments.